Artifact-Virtual/DASHBOARD/README.md

   <img src="https://img.shields.io/badge/Status-Live-brightgreen?logo=vercel&logoColor=white" alt="Status" />
 </p>

-Welcome to the main dashboard for Artifact Virtual—a foundation designed to evolve and expand as new systems and capabilities are introduced and interconnected.
+Welcome to the main dashboard for Artifact Virtual.
+This foundation is designed to evolve and expand as new systems and capabilities are introduced and interconnected.
 This project is more than a landing page: it is the central hub for Artifact Virtual’s growing ecosystem, built to support future integrations, research, and advanced features.

 Currently, the dashboard is accessible worldwide via a secure Cloudflare tunnel.
 The long-term vision is to transition to a  production-grade deployment using SSL certificates and direct hosting on port 80, ensuring robust, secure, and seamless access.
 ISP limitations are being aggressively addressed to enable this transition.